 Don't limit the search however to only old photos.
 Sometimes current owners of camelback drills build guards, so look also for photos and examples of camelback drills used in modern shops.

 A simple framework of angle iron filled in with expanded metal screen, will serve as a good enclosure to prevent personnel from entangling in the belts and pulleys and gears.
 Hinged at appropriate points to allow the screens to open for easy access to oil and maintain the machine.

 Other websites featuring camelback drills.

 W.F.&J. Barnes 20 inch drill http://andy.sargent.net/boring/default.htm - Very nice drill.
 No back gears but this drill has variable speed auto-down feed.
 Excellent motor mount for modern motor.

 Attention stupid!
 Working with old machinery is Not for amateurs!
 Due to the age of these drills, most parts are unavailable and must be made by a competent machinist.
 These drills are obsolete!
 Many of the original manufacturers have gone completely out of business or have changed ownership and no longer stock parts for the old drills.
 Buyer beware!
 You are on your own if you buy one of these old drills.
 There are no longer any parts made for these drills.
 If you break something, then you manufacture your own parts.
 If you have a problem with making your own parts then DON'T buy one of these drills.
 Are you an idiot?
 Are you too stupid to understand this?
 I can't help you if you buy a broken drill.
 In fact I just don't care.
 If you buy one of these drills and it doesn't work and you aren't skilled enough to figure it out on your own, then don't bother me because I can't help you.
 These drills are for experts that can figure these things out on their own.
 Not for morons that buy broken tools and expect everyone else in the world to help them for free.
-If you have to ask me how to do it, then you haven't got what it takes to service one of these old drills.
+If you have to ask me how to do it, then you haven't got what it takes to repair one of these old drills.